vegetable68/tmp/PreTech.md

 ## Schedule

-- Section 1: [Algorithms and Data Structures: Stanford 106B](https://see.stanford.edu/Course/CS106B) From April 15th to May 15th, we expect you to complete the course in 4 to 5 weeks.
+- Section 1: [Algorithms and Data Structures: Stanford 106B](https://see.stanford.edu/Course/CS106B) From April 15th to May 15th, we expect you to complete the course in a pace of 4 lectures per week.
-     * The last week can be overlaped with the next section.
      * Problem sets, solutions and videos are available online.
      * TA will hold weekly office hour starting from Apr 24th.
      * **Assignment**: Since the 106B libirary is not updated for current version of Xcode, we suggest doing the assignments from the latest 106B website : [Stanford 106B 2016 winter](http://web.stanford.edu/class/archive/cs/cs106b/cs106b.1164/).
 You can test your code online.